benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 16.md

 To make the congestion control *fair*, we share the bottleneck capacity equitably.

+As a fast link reaches a bottleneck link, the a packet that may have taken 4ms to transmit will increase and spend 8ms in the bottleneck link.

+When the bottleneck link transmits the packets to the destination, there will now be an **inter-packet edla**

 ### Signals and Knobs
 We use signals and knobs to adjust the congestion control effectively.